-Phishing emails can steal sensitive data and cost companies' reputation.
+Phishing emails can steal sensitive data and cost companies' their reputation.
 However, protecting a company from these scammers doesn't need to be difficult.

 What Do Phishing Emails Do?